observability-lab-cse/observability-lab-workshop/01-provision-infrastructure/README.md

     ```text
     ENV_RESOURCE_GROUP_NAME=        # name of the resource group that will be created in your Azure subscription
-    ENV_LOCATION="westeurope"       # Azure region to use for the created infrastructure
+    ENV_LOCATION="eastus2"          # Azure region to use for the created infrastructure
     ENV_PROJECT_NAME=               # project name that will be used for all created resources; should contain only lowercase letters or numbers
     ```